sujal295/sql2/README.md

-# sql2 cop & paste for the dataset
+# sql2 copy & paste for the dataset
-'''CREATE TABLE Orders (
+CREATE TABLE Orders (
     id INT PRIMARY KEY IDENTITY(1,1),
     created_at DATETIME NOT NULL DEFAULT GETDATE(),
     OrderAmount DECIMAL(10, 2) NOT NULL,